-I split my cultures and start fresh cultures every 6 months or so, sometimes letting it go as long as a year.
+I split my cultures and start fresh cultures every 6 months or so, sometimes letting it go as long as a year between splitting.
 In that time, I do not add any food or fresh water/vinegar to the culture.
-The colony thrives on its own very well.
-If you notice it getting very cloudy it’s probably time to refresh the culture.
-To refresh simply get a new jar and pour half the culture in there then top both jars off with fresh diluted vinegar.
-If you don’t want to start a second culture but merely keep one going you can always pour half down the drain or offer it to another hobbyist the refresh the original with diluted vinegar.
+The colony thrives well on its own.
+If you notice it getting cloudy it’s probably time to refresh the culture.
+To refresh, simply get a new jar and pour half the culture in there and then top both jars off with fresh diluted vinegar.
+If you don’t want to start a second culture but merely keep one going you can always pour half down the drain or offer it to another hobbyist then refresh the original with diluted vinegar.

 Depending on the size of your starter culture you should find your culture ready to feed in about 2-4 weeks, sooner if you buy a large starter.
 If you have good eyesight or a magnifying glass you will be able to see the eels swimming around in the jar, if you cannot see them a ready to feed culture will look just the slightest bit cloudy when teeming with eels.

 There are two different methods to harvest vinegar eels.
 I call them “the easy way” and the “time-wasting” way.